New9c/OKey/README.md

 The code trys to resolve errors such as missing config settings, but it currently still assumes the type of the config parameter (ex: int or str) to be correct and will have errors if it isn't.
 If the config isn't quite working, I'd recommend deleting the config file and starting over.

 ## Inspiration + More Keypress Displayers
-(I'll call these pieces of software that show your key presses as keypress displayers, but I don't think there is a clear term made for this yet, despite the growing amount of them) <br><br>
+(I'll call these pieces of software that show your key presses as keypress displayers, but I don't think there is a clear term made for this yet, despite the growing amount of them) <br>

-After seeing [ThePrimeagen]() use a keypress displayer, I wanted to have one myself.<br>
+After seeing [ThePrimeagen](https://www.youtube.com/@ThePrimeTimeagen) use a keypress displayer, I wanted to have one myself.<br>
 Here are the main two I've tried using:<br>
 - [screenkey](https://gitlab.com/screenkey/screenkey)
 - [showmethekey](https://github.com/AlynxZhou/showmethekey)